 Head of the PACAP Research Group

-My research interests include aspects of static and just-in-time compilation, with a special focus on iterative compilation, split-compilation and bytecode binary formats.
-I am also interested in the interaction of compiler optimizations with architectural features and dynamic binary rewriting.
+My current research interests include aspects of static and just-in-time compilation, as well as dynamic binary rewriting.
+I am particularly interested in the interaction of compiler optimizations with micro-architectural features and performance assessment.

 Google Scholar seems to maintain a good publication list.